 Moreover, the place delivers comfort in all the right ways.
 Cabins come equipped with pretty much all the amenities you otherwise might stress over rounding up for a roughing-it-style trip: linens, paper towels, dishwashing liquid, and toiletries.

-Outside, you have a picnic table and fire pit and a front porch with folding chairs that you could bring down to the campfire.
+Outside, you have a picnic table, fire pit, and a front porch with folding chairs that you could bring down to the campfire.
 Indeed, while you can certainly cook over your fire pit, you can easily also dine on excellent take-out next to your fire pit.
-The Market Café serves three delicious meals, which you can either eat in the café, outside on the picnic tables or back at your own cabin.
-They’ll even put together a dinner kit for you to cook yourself and, as this is wine country, the market also carries a nice selection of local wines.
+The Market Café serves three delicious meals, which you can either eat in the café, outside on the picnic tables, or back at your cabin.
+They’ll even put together a dinner kit for you to cook yourself, and, as this is wine country, the market also carries a nice selection of local wines.

-The main community area, a short walk from the market, has a pool (ranging in depth from 3.5 to 8 feet), a playground and a volleyball net.
+The main community area, a short walk from the market, has a pool (ranging in depth from three and a half feet to eight feet), a playground, and a volleyball net.
 You can borrow beach-cruiser bikes to take to the beach or just pedal around the property.